 5. Very confident

-The questions on the criminal justice system have been included since 2018, the questions on the family justice system have been included since 2021, and the questions on the civil justice system (excluding family justice) since 2023.
-The label "Moderately confident" was added to the middle response category on each of the questions above as of 2023.
+The questions on the criminal justice system have been included since 2018.
+The label "Moderately confident" was added to the middle response category on the questions above as of 2023.

 Data sources